Preparing professional educators for practice.

 The practice learning experience in all nursing programmes forms an integral part of the curriculum delivered that has several key functions for students.
 All theoretical instruction needs to be grounded in the context of its professional practice and this module provides that context in both the clinical and higher education environment.

-Principles of Learning, Teaching and Assessment in Nursing & Midwifery
+Principles of Learning, Teaching and Assessment in Clinical Practice

 The purpose of this module is to enable you to become a lecturer/practice educator and record your award with the NMC.
 The module will provide you with a sound knowledge of the fundamental principles of learning, teaching and assessing in higher education so that you can apply this to professional education and practice.
 The module is provided as part fulfilment of the requirements for Lecturer/Practice Educator described by stage 4 of the Nursing & Midwifery Council Standards for Supporting Learning and Assessment in Practice (2008).
 The module also reflects the principles outlined at descriptor 2 of the UKPSF.
 This is a national framework that benchmarks education practice in higher education.